pierrehoch/website_pierrehochedez/docs/portfolio/projects/project-3.md

 ## Conclusion

 This project demonstrates the powerful application of AI agent technology and hybrid search strategies in the legal domain.
-By combining traditional search techniques with modern vector embeddings and carefully selected LLMs, ChatLegalIA provides legal professionals with an invaluable tool for document preparation that saves time while maintaining the high standards of accuracy required in legal work.
+By combining traditional search techniques with modern vector embeddings and carefully selected LLMs, the product provides legal professionals with an invaluable tool for document preparation that saves time while maintaining the high standards of accuracy required in legal work.